phillipeaton/JETPAC_VIC-20_disassembly/README.md

 ## Tools Used

 - **Debugger** - [MAME](https://www.mamedev.org/) debugger was used for single stepping the code and to create the initial code/data separation using the `trackpc` instruction.
-Functionality appears significantly better than that available in VICE.
+Functionality appears significantly better than that available in VICE without external debuggers (which tend to be only available for Commodore 64).

 - **Disassemblers** -